-The situation in the US is quite different from the abinet-parliamentary countries. the Federal Election Commission (FEC) regulates only in the area of campaign finance issues, has the legal authority to develop regulations.
-Its regulations are subject to approval by Congress and are often challenged in the courts so the grant of subordinate lawmaking is subject to significant limits.
-The six ommissioners on the bipartisan FEC are expected to approve regulations, advisory opinions, matters to be investigated and actions to be taken to achieve compliance with elect law.
-However, as described in the US, partisan disagreements inside the have often blocked decision-making.
+The situation in the US is quite different from that in the Cabinet-parliamentary countries.
+There, the Federal Election Commission (FEC) regulates only in the area of campaign finance issues, but it has the legal authority to develop regulations.
+Its regulations are subject to approval by Congress and are often challenged in the courts, so the grant of subordinate law-making is subject to significant limits.
+The six commissioners on the bipartisan FEC are expected to approve regulations, advisory opinions, matters to be investigated and actions to be taken to achieve compliance with electoral law.
+However, as described in the US case study, partisan disagreements inside the FEC have often blocked decision-making.

-The basic arrangement in the US of having politically connected individuals serving on a commission that makes decisions the interpretation and enforcement of elect law would be seen as unusual, if not inappropriate, by most knowledgeable observers in the other five countries.
-Even in the other four countries where a commission model exits, steps have been taken to provide distance from the political and partisan processes of campaigning and governing.
-Details of those protections can be found in the studies.
+The basic arrangement in the US of having politically connected individuals serving on a commission that makes decisions about the interpretation and enforcement of electoral law would be seen as unusual, if not inappropriate, by most knowledgeable observers in the other five countries.
+Even in the other four countries where a commission model exists, steps have been taken to provide distance from the political and partisan processes of campaigning and governing.
+Details of those protections can be found in the case studies that follow.

 There is a second way in which EMBs are caught in the middle.
-They operate the often blurred boundary between politics and administration. other fields of public policy, the regulations and activities of EMBs create opportunities and constraints for, and confer benefits and costs on, political parties and politicians.
-However, those same partisan organizations and actors when working in government and in the legislature are able to decide the structure of EMB, “the rules of the game” that it is required to implement and the “tools” that it is given to fulfill its legal mandate. artisan politicians scrutin EMB and provide formal public and informal private advice to leader. he parliamentary committees review reports on the administration of recent elections or reviews of spending requirements. a number of potential private channels of representation, often involving disagreements over the raising and spending of campaign money. deciding policies and being the primary targets of those policiescreates potential conflicts of interest .
-The relationship between election offics and politicians must be mutually respectful but should not become too “cozy”
+They operate along the often blurred boundary between politics and administration.
+As in other fields of public policy, the regulations and activities of EMBs create opportunities and constraints for, and confer benefits and costs on, political parties and politicians.
+However, those same partisan organizations and actors, when working in government and in the legislature, are able to decide the structure of an EMB, “the rules of the game” that it is required to implement and the “tools” that it is given to fulfill its legal mandate.
+For example, partisan politicians scrutinize an EMB and provide formal public and informal private advice to its leader.
+The parliamentary committees that review reports on the administration of recent elections or reviews of spending requirements often provide public criticism and advice.
+And elected politicians provide electoral bodies with a number of potential private channels of representation, often involving disagreements over the raising and spending of campaign money.
+On the basis of national election laws and informal pressures, partisan politicians set the parameters for the work of EMBs and also scrutinize the performance of such bodies.

+In the governance process, then, politicians play a dual roles of deciding electoral policies and being the primary targets of those policies.
+This duality creates the potential for conflicts of interest because politicians and political parties may draft laws that do not constrain them unduly and may even seek to create political advantages for themselves in terms of competition with other parties.
+If self-interested political calculation dominates the framing of laws and other instructions to EMBs, foundational principles and values of electoral democracy like independence, impartiality and a level playing field will be compromised..
+The relationship between election officers and politicians must be mutually respectful but should not become too “cozy.”

 It is impossible and inappropriate to completely remove issues of electoral governance and administration from the domain of political judgment and democratic accountability through the political process.
-The goal when designing a new or modifying an existing EMB should be to strike an appropriate balance between independenceprofessionalism and responsivenessaccountability.
+The goal when designing a new or modifying an existing EMB should be to strike an appropriate balance between independence and professionalism on the one hand and responsiveness and accountability on the other.

-Factors hat Shape the Governance Process
+Factors That Shape the Governance Process